jw120/mal/jw-c/README.md

 Todo
-  - Complete step 2
+  - Tidy
   - Tests for core

-- Review and tidy
+  - More tests
+  - debug levels?
+1 for mal level, 2 for internal.
+Better util for mal errors
+  - function to show env
   - do we need the internal_errors - use assert instead, combined mal_exception/str, no pretty print for exception
-    - debug levels?
-1 for mal level, 2 for internal
-    - more tests?

 using only libs builtin on mac readline